tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 The Nested Set Model is a bit different from the classic parent-child setup.
-Instead, it jams your hierarchy into flat `_lft` and `_rgt` columns, letting you grab the whole tree with a single, super-fast query.
+Instead, it jams your hierarchy into flat `_lft` and `_rgt` columns, letting you grab the whole tree with a single, superfast query.
 No recursion headaches.

 The [nested set model](https://en.wikipedia.org/wiki/Nested_set_model) precomputes hierarchy into `_lft` and `_rgt`